jakerella/p52/rules/03_creating_a_character.md

 When creating your character you should know that the actions your character takes in the game are based almost entirely on "Abilities" which you gain through this creation process (and through Leveling Up during the course of the game).
 You should refer to the Abilities table later in this document when creating your character so that you can make informed decisions.

 These instructions are the basic rules and mechanics.
 The actual races, classes, abilities, etc. you can choose from will be in the specific scenario/reality that you choose!

+> You should use the companion app or a [Character Sheet](guides/P52-character-sheet.pdf) to track your stats!

 ### Character Basics